volvo-cars/function_dispatcher/README.md

 # Installation

 This C++ 14 library requires boost::asio and boost::signals2.
-You can either add this as a git submodule and link with function_dispatcher, or provide boost yourself and just include the header file.
+You can either add this as a git submodule and link with function-dispatcher, or provide boost yourself and just include the header file.

 # Motivation